aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 morphological variation in *plan*, *profile*, and *cross-section* morphology.
-It also provides those data points needed to investigate questions of *directional asymmetry*, differences in front/back morphology, morphological integration between blade and basal morphology, and the capacity to include incomplete (broken/fractured) specimens.
+It also provides those data points needed to investigate questions of *directional asymmetry*, differences in front/back morphology, and morphological integration between blade and basal morphology.

 ``` r
 knitr::include_graphics('images/landmarks.png')